 Pilot Composite

 Calculated from Math Knowledge, Table Reading, Instrument Comprehension, and Aviation Information.
-Minimum qualifying score is typically 25, but competitive applications usually require scores above 70.
+Minimum is typically 25, but competitive applications usually require scores above 70.

 Combat Systems Officer (CSO) Composite

-Uses Word Knowledge, Math Knowledge, Table Reading, and Block Counting scores.
-The minimum is usually 25, with competitive scores above 50.
+Uses Word Knowledge, Math Knowledge, Table Reading, and Block Counting.
+Minimum usually 25, with competitive scores above 50.

 Air Battle Manager (ABM) Composite